2025 Artists and Adjudicators

 Our 2025 Featured Artist: Steve Kaldestad

 Since moving to Vancouver in 2008, Steve Kaldestad has become one of the most in-demand saxophonists and guest clinicians on the West Coast scene.
 Steve is a member of the Jill Townsend Jazz Orchestra, the Dan Brubeck Quartet, and many other groups, as well as leading his own solo musical projects.
+Steve has released four albums on the Cellar Live label to great acclaim, including ”Straight Up”, featuring the Mike LeDonne Trio, “New York Afternoon” with the Renee Rosnes Trio, and his latest release, “Live at Frankie’s Jazz Club”.

 Originally from the prairies, Steve spent the ’90s in Montreal, obtaining his Bachelors and Masters degrees from McGill University.
 During this time Steve was awarded a grant to study with Lee Konitz in New York.